aoiflux/parex/README.md

 5. Extract zip file to get the test file disk image
 6. In the root folder of the code run `go build`
 7. Run the binary and it'll give you some CLI options

+### Alternate options

+You can also run pre-compiled binary `parex` if you don't wish to install Go programming language and compile the code